Easy-Breezy Guide to All the Types of Characters in Fiction

 Antagonist

-The antagonist is anyone who gets between the protagonist and their goals.
+The antagonist is anyone who gets in the way of the protagonist's goals.

 Now, an antagonist could be a villain—an evildoer who actively seeks to do harm.
 But you can also have: